 Disease Prevention Resources

-At Children's National Hospital, we understand how vulnerable children can be to infectious diseases such as the flu, pneumonia and coronavirus (COVID-19).
+At Children's National Hospital, we understand how vulnerable children can be to infectious diseases such as the flu, pneumonia and COVID-19.
 We've put together several resources to help identify the signs and symptoms of these infectious diseases, as well as ways to help your family stay healthy.

-Coronavirus disease (COVID-19) is an infectious disease caused by the SARS-CoV-2 virus.
-Our experts compiled important information on how to identify the signs and symptoms of coronavirus, as well as things you can do to protect your family.
+COVID-19 is an infectious disease caused by the SARS-CoV-2 virus.
+Our experts compiled important information on how to identify the signs and symptoms of COVID-19, as well as things you can do to protect your family.

 Learn more about Enterovirus D68 symptoms, how it is transmitted, prevention tips and what you can do if you think your child has the virus.